-- Monetisation and creator support privileges: Creator channels may lose the ability to serve ads, earn revenue and potentially be removed from the YouTube Partner Programme, including access to support and YouTube Spaces.
+- Monetisation, partner management and promotional opportunities: Your channel may lose the ability to serve ads and earn revenue, and may potentially be removed from the YouTube Partner Programme, including losing access to partner management and creator support.
+You may also be removed from YouTube Select Line-ups.

-- Video recommendations: Creators may no longer be eligible to be recommended on YouTube, such as appearing on our Home page, Trending tab or in Watch Next recommendations.
+- Video recommendations: Your videos may no longer be eligible to be recommended on YouTube, and could lose benefits such as appearing on our Home page, Trending tab or in Watch Next recommendations.

 Use these resources to learn more about YouTube policies:

-- Terms of Service: All videos uploaded to YouTube must comply with these terms.
+- Terms of Service: All content uploaded to YouTube must comply with these terms.

-- Community Guidelines: All videos uploaded to YouTube must comply with these guidelines.
+- Community Guidelines: All content uploaded to YouTube must comply with these guidelines.

 - AdSense programme policies: To be eligible for monetisation, videos must comply with these policies.